DNS Records Explained

 The TXT Value is what the record 'points to,' but these records aren't used to direct any traffic.
 Instead, they're used to provide needed information to outside sources.

 The second record is used for DomainKeys, which is also used to verify that the email came from a trusted source.
 More information on DomainKeys can be found at http://www.dkim.org/.

 An SRV (Service) record points one domain to another domain name using a specific destination port.
-SRV records allow specific services, such as VOIP or IM, to be directed to a separate location.
+In addition, SRV records allow specific services, such as VOIP or IM, to be directed to a separate location.

 Enabling your domain to use Google's XMPP server is a good example to showcase.
 Google's help article states that the SRV record should be in this format: